-Standing atop the bluffs overlooking the Mississippi River, it’s easy to see why American Indians chose to make this breathtaking place their home.
+Standing atop the bluffs overlooking the Mississippi River, it’s easy to see why people throughout history have chosen to make this breathtaking place their home.
 With the river’s abundance at their feet, wildlife all around, rich soil for crops, views for miles, and eagles soaring overhead, it’s difficult to imagine a more perfect location.
-Fortunately for us, pet friendly Effigy Mounds National Monument is now a wonderful place for people and their pets to explore together!
+Fortunately for us, pet friendly Effigy Mounds National Monument is now a wonderful place for people and their pets to experience together!

 Pet Friendly Effigy Mounds National Monument

 Located along the Great River Road, in the northeastern corner of Iowa, pet friendly Effigy Mounds offers visitors a chance to step back in time.
-Covering 2,500 acres along the western bank of the Mississippi River, the Yellow River splits the park into the northern and southern units.
+Running along the western bank of the Mississippi River, the Yellow River splits the park into the northern and southern units.
 Both sections have miles of trails to explore and a variety of mounds to view.

 An Enduring Legacy

-Imagining what life was like for the effigy builders is both inspiring and daunting.
+Imagining what life was like for the effigy builders is inspiring.
 Evidence shows that they were hunter-gatherers, collecting wild rice, acorns, fruits, and berries from their summer camps high on the rock escarpments, and hunting deer and elk in the nearby river valleys where they spent their winters.
-It may sound like a difficult existence, but the people thrived.
-So much so that, around 2,500 years ago, they began building mounds.
+And around 2,500 years ago, the thriving community began building mounds.

 Evolution Of The Mounds Into Effigies

 Around 1,400 years ago, the people in this area began building more elaborate mounds.
 Long, narrow “linear” mounds, “compound” mounds, which combine conical and linear mounds, and “effigy” mounds, which resemble animals.
 These new types of mounds are much more rare – existing only in this corner of the upper Midwest.